iftakharul-islam/custom-profile-picture/readme.txt

 * Works on both user profile and user edit pages
 * Mobile-friendly interface
 * Real-time crop preview
+* Object-oriented architecture with proper namespacing

 == Installation ==

-1. Upload the `cpp-profile` folder to the `/wp-content/plugins/` directory
+1. Upload the `custom-profile-profile` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to your user profile or edit any user's profile to use the custom profile picture feature